juncture-digital/juncture-digital.github.io/_docs/component/image.md

 ## Smart Links

+Smart Links let you control the image viewer interactively.

-**zoomto** - The `zoomto` Smart Link repositions the image viewport to a cropped region specified in the first argument following the image id and action in the Smart Link URL.
+- **zoomto** - Repositions the image viewport to a cropped region specified in the first argument following the image id and action in the Smart Link URL.
 The cropped region to display is defined using the usual image `region` property syntax.
+- **gotopage** - Jumps to a specific image/page in a multi-image manifest (by sequence number).
+- **gotopageid** - Jumps to a specific image/page in a multi-image manifest (by page label/id).
+- **getimageurl** - Returns the current image URL being displayed.

 ## Examples